evanjscallan/subtitleLengthCalc/README.md

 **--WHAT'S HAPPENING?--**

-**.srt files traditionally produce segments of audio transcriptions in the following f**ormat:
+**.srt files traditionally produce segments of audio transcriptions in the following format:**

 1